 Hi Madelyn!

-I am a relatively new weaver and have a question about floating selvedges.
-I see the symbol for them in the drafts for projects in Handwoven and other sources, but am not sure why some drafts call for them and some don’t.
-Also, some projects seem to mention weighting them and some don’t.
-Do I add them after I beam the warp or include them in the warp itself?
+I‘m a relatively new weaver, and have a question about floating selvedges.
+I see the symbol for them in project drafts in Handwoven and other sources, but I am not sure why some drafts call for them and some don’t.

 —Sonia